Ghana- International Development, History and Culture

 Nestled in a rural hilltop community 8 km outside of Cape Coast, Unity offers a pristine natural environment and a taste of eco-friendly living.
 Its unique design draws from ancient indigenous building methods, and integrates cutting edge technology and construction techniques from around the world.
 The comfortable guest rooms feature earthen walls (mud-brick, cob, and hydraform), integration of renewable energy sources, rainwater harvesting, composting toilets and more.
 Click here for more information.

-Important Dates (mandatory meetings):- Interview with Study Abroad: TBA
+Important Dates (mandatory meetings):- Interview with Study Abroad: April 27th - May 1st, 2015

 - Deadline for all Application Materials: April 30th, 2015